 Uranium stock prices are driven by uranium spot prices, geopolitical developments, supply chain issues, production updates and sentiment around nuclear energy as a clean power source.
 They can also be affected by large investment funds accumulating physical uranium.

 Most ASX uranium companies are still in the development or early production stages, so they typically reinvest profits into growth.
-None of the five companies listed in this article currently pay dividends.
+Of the five companies listed in this article, only BHP pays dividends.

 To trade uranium shares with IG Australia, open a CFD or share trading account, search for uranium stocks on our platform and choose your position.
 You can go long or short with CFDs or invest directly via share trading.